LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 - `randomWalkRadius` is the number of tiles in any direction from the spawner the creature will naturally walk (default: 10)
 - `leashRadius` is the number of tiles in any direction from the spawner the creature will chase a hostile target (default: 20)
 - `respawnRate` is the number of ticks (half-seconds) it takes for a creature to spawn from this spawner (default: 240)
-- `initialSpawn` is the number of creatures spawned immediately when the
+- `initialSpawn` is the number of creatures spawned immediately when the spawner is created (default: 1)
+- `maxSpawn` is the maximum number of creatures that can be spawned from this spawner (default: 1)
-- `script` set to the script for the spawner.
-For lairs, it should be set to `global/lair`.
+- `tag` set to the tag for the spawner.
+For lairs, it should be set to `Global Lair`.
 - `lairName` set to the name of the lair creature to spawn (optional: for lairs only)

+##### Lair Extras

+- `shouldEatTier` - whether or not the lair creature also eats the player (set to 1/2/3, etc for the tier of xp/skill reduction on death)
+- `shouldStrip` - whether or not the lair creature will strip items from players
+- `stripRadius` - set to 0 to strip on the same tile, or 1+ to strip in a radius
+- `stripX` - x coordinate of the strip zone (optional, will strip to current X if unspecified)
+- `stripY` - y coordinate of the strip zone (optional, will strip to current Y if unspecified)

 #### NPCs